When Rachel was a preschooler, the top ten tunes boomed in the car and she was bopping along in the back.

 When she figured out the words, they flowed off her tongue, adult lyrics that weren’t intended for baby ears.
 But she had the rhythm and she definitely had the moves.

 As a baby, she sat for hours on her daddy’s lap as he studied political analysis sites pre-American presidential elections.

 He thought she was interested in a political career.
 She was just happy as a lark with daddy.
-This little birdy just wanted attention, no political worms required, just attention.
+This little birdy just wanted attention, no political worms were required, just attention.

-She is the charmer.
+Rachel is the charmer.